RS Metrics' Expansion To Europe Led By Environmental And Capital Markets Thought Leader Magnus Billing

 (MENAFN- EIN Presswire)

-An executive with years of experience in international finance, Magnus is excited to help customers meet their sustainability goals and adhere to regulations
+An executive with years of experience in international finance, Magnus is looking forward to helping customers meet and exceed their sustainability goals

 RS Metrics' ESGSignals® and Asset Tracker data and analytics solutions are invaluable in helping European corporates and asset managers go beyond just meeting the heightened European regulations”